 Identifying sources of future growth in terms of changes in client needs.

 Security Risks: As the technologies advance, so do cybercrimes.
 Fintech an open virtual door to criminal activities which may hamper the growth

 Regulatory Attention: Regulatory agencies are keeping a close watch in terms of legal jurisdiction, customer data and taxation.
 This affect banks’ agility and ability to compete.

 Technical Knowhow: The resources need to be technically educated to match the high-speed chase of Fintech growth market.

 While incumbents have survived over the years, the fast changing industry pose greater threat.
 What could be the possible solution?

 Collaboration.
 Fintech requires established capital market organizations and new ventures to join hands.
 This would reduce costs for the incumbents and pave way for disruptors into industry.
 This would revive the old businesses and create new ones in the market.

 GET IN TOUCH

-Whether you're a client or a candidate we love to chat about all things FinTech, preferably over a coffee in London, Amsterdam or Berlin!
+Whether you're a client or a candidate we love to chat about all things FinTech, preferably over a coffee in London, New York or Singapore!